fenago/machine-learning/lab_guides/lab_4.md

 0.05?
 Well, since beep appears much more than ‘aack’ in the sentence, we can assume that the score of ‘beep’ is more crucial to our score, and needs to be decreased more.
 In reality, these numbers come out of calculating a derivative in a step called gradient descent.
-If you’re curious and want to look at the calculus, it is all in the Appendix at the end of the book.
+If you’re curious and want to look at the calculus, it is all in the Appendix at the end of the course.
 Now, that was for a sad sentence that got classified as happy.
 What about the opposite?
 Let’s say we again have the Ok Classifier, and the following sentence: